sarojniraula/saroj/README.md

 Collaborated on various Fantasy Premier League (FPL) projects involving both mobile and web applications.
 Contributed to creating an immersive experience for FPL enthusiasts.

 ### Currency Converter Mobile App
-Developed a currency converter mobile app using React Native, providing users with the ability to quickly convert currencies based on real-time exchange rates.
+Developed a currency converter mobile app using React Native, providing users with the ability to quickly convert currencies.

 ## 🔗 Let's Connect